Search Railroad Sites For:

 It is a very unique Alpine Valley.

-Coming into Alamosa we passed the Best Western Alamosa Inn where Chris and I are staying our two nights here.
+The train was passing the Best Western Alamosa Inn where Chris and I were staying for our two nights here.

-We returned into Alamosa and passed the junction with the line to Antonito which we will take later this afternoon.
+We continued into Alamosa and passed the junction with the line to Antonito which we would take later this afternoon.

-The train stopped at the ex Rio Grande Station to pick up some local officials from the Alamosa Chamber of Commerce.
+The train then stopped at the former Rio Grande station to pick up some local officials from the Alamosa Chamber of Commerce.

-Crossing the San Luis Valley to our north the Great Sand Dunes National Park was visible being covered with snow and we will visit there after the San Luis Central trip tomorrow.
+The train crossed the San Luis Valley and to our north, the Great Sand Dunes National Park was visible, but covered with snow.
+We would visit there tomorrow after the San Luis Central trip.

-As we neared Blanca.
-Sitting in the rear coach all by myself I closed my eyes and felt like I was riding back on the San Juan Express back in the 1930's.
+As we neared Blanca, I was sitting in the rear coach all by myself, I closed my eyes and felt like I was riding on the San Juan Express back in the 1930's.

-Mount Blanca watches over the San Luis Valley.
+I photographed Mount Blanca watching over the San Luis Valley before we went through Blanca.

 Later we passed through Fort Garland.